giovannipizzi/aiida-node-shell/README.md

     ```

   to have the `rls` and `rcat` commands always available.
+  Note that you can also create alias for shell commands, such as

+    ```
+    alias create vplp !verdi process list -P pk process_label label state scheduler_state
+    ```

+  to quick interaction with `verdi`.
+  An example `.aiidashellrc` file is provided in the repository.

 ## Current status of the code and feedback
 I believe that the current code is already very useful, but it must be considered a first draft, to allow people to test